IBM/hello-carbon-vue3/README.md

 - [commit-lint](https://commitlint.js.org/#/) - Helps your team adhere to a commit convention
 - [cypress](https://www.cypress.io/) - Implement e2e tests with cypress to help screen PRs

+## Carbon styles

+The carbon styles are imported as a pre-compiled css file.
+The fie is created by using sass on the command line to generate the css.
+See [\_carbon-90.scss](./src/styles/_carbon-90.scss) for instructions on creating the css file.

 ## Pages & Components

 [This repo demo site](https://ibm.github.io/hello-carbon-vue3/)